 Moody, atmospheric, complex colors are having a moment, and I think I understand why.
 Since the pandemic, as more people grow increasingly attached to their homes, they are thinking more deeply about design.
 They are becoming more intentional about paint color selection because they have gained a greater appreciation for how design affects well-being.
-Strong Blue-Gray Paint Colors: How to Evoke a Moody Vibe is a great start if you’re seeking a cool, and at times dramatic feel.
+And they’re after calmness.
+Strong Blue-Gray Paint Colors: How to Evoke a Moody Vibe is a great start if you’re seeking the best blue-gray paint colors for a cool, and likely dramatic feel.

 Strong Blue-Gray Paint Colors: How to Evoke a Moody Vibe

-Don’t you love those strong grey-blue tones that are hard to describe and pin down?
+Don’t you love those strong blue-grey tones that are hard to describe and pin down?
 How gorgeous is this kitchen by Park and Oak?